peteroupc/classic-wallpaper/README.md

 - 65- to 236-color grayscale palette (all color components the same).
 - 237- to 256-color grayscale palette (all color components the same).
 - A color palette of up to 256 colors listed in the [_Lospec_ palette list](https://lospec.com/palette-list).
+- A 765-color palette in which each color is as follows: All components are the same; or both the green and blue components are 0; or the red component is 255 and the green and blue components are the same.

 > **Notes:**
 >